 Tesla manufactures and sells electric vehicles in the United States.
-Currently, Tesla offers three vehicle models: (1) Model S; (2) Model X; and (3) Model 3.4 All of these vehicles come equipped with the Autopilot feature.5 Unlike what the name of this feature suggests, Autopilot is only capable of SAE Level 2 automation.6 As the CEO of Tesla himself has recognized, Tesla consumers often perceive Autopilot to be safer than it actually is, and some of these consumers have been killed or injured while using the feature.7 Recent high profile incidents, as well as various user accounts, evidence that Tesla is misleading consumers about the safety performance and autonomous capabilities of its Autopilot feature.
+Currently, Tesla offers three vehicle models: (1) Model S; (2) Model X; and (3) Model 3.3 All of these vehicles come equipped with the Autopilot feature.4 Unlike what the name of this feature suggests, Autopilot is only capable of SAE Level 2 automation.5 As the CEO of Tesla himself has recognized, Tesla consumers often perceive Autopilot to be safer than it actually is, and have been killed or injured while using the feature.6 Recent high profile incidents, as well as various user accounts, evidence that Tesla is misleading consumers about the safety performance and autonomous capabilities of its Autopilot feature.